r-kaveri24/sakhu/website/README.md

 This repository contains the frontend for the Sakhu Cancer Foundation website built with modern React, Vite, and Tailwind CSS.
 It showcases clean architecture, component-driven UI, and practical integrations.

-Note: This project is prepared for hiring purposes.
-It highlights skills in React, routing, styling systems, API integrations, and production-ready setup.

 **Highlights**
 - React 19 with `react-router-dom` for client-side routing.
 - Vite 7 for a fast dev/build pipeline.